Code of Practice for the Private Keeping of Cats

 Veterinary advice should be immediately sought if there are any concerns regarding a labour.

 11. Surgical procedures

-- Surgical procedures (eg desexing) must only be carried out by a veterinarian.
+- Surgical procedures (such as desexing) must only be carried out by a veterinarian.

 - Cats must not be de-clawed except by a veterinarian and then only for therapeutic purposes.

 - Cats must be provided with access to adequate shelter from sun, wind and rain.

 - If not kept in the house, a cat must be provided with access to a weather-proof sleeping area with a bed.

 - Adequate ventilation must be provided if cats are housed in enclosed areas or buildings to prevent build up of stale air and odours that can cause respiratory problems in cats.

 - Cats must not be tethered at any time.